Chase AdamsChase Adams

-The difference between AI workflows and agents isn't academic.
-It's the difference between designing a factory line and hiring a consultant.
+The difference between AI workflows and agents boils down to whether you're designing a factory line and hiring a consultant.
 Both have their place.
-Confusing them leads to systems that either do too little or spin wildly out of control.
+Confusing them leads to systems that either do too little too rigidly or spin wildly out of control.

 3 minute read